Mullgate

 wireproxy-configtest.jsonPersisted config validation report

-docker-compose.ymlRendered runtime bundle entrypoint for mullgate start
+docker-compose.ymlRendered runtime bundle entrypoint for mullgate proxy start

 Integrated release verifier